Why 'Shark Tank' Investor Kevin O'Leary Refuses To Spend $2.50 On a Cup of Coffee - Slashdot

 Re: (Score:2)

+If you look at the history of Kevin, Mark, and Robert on Shark Tank, the best way to get rich is to get lucky and start a company at the right time (beginning of a bubble) and have it bought for millions.

-Treat it as a luxury (Score:4, Insightful)
+Treat it as a luxury (Score:5, Insightful)

 Re: (Score:2)